farhadkpx/Data-Science-Capstone-Project/README.md

 `We know that Markov random field is a generalization of Markov chain in multiple dimensions.
 In Markov random field future state of a variable depends on its neighboring variables (existing/previous) in multiple directions with which it is connected.
 In my pursuit to ascertain the connected and possible next word choice, I used N-Gram models(bigram, trigram, fourgram and fivegram).These N-grams word combinations are based on existing logical neighboring relations ,which projects Markov Chain model properties`

-**Sequential steps for finding the next-right predicted words**
-* Receiving input through the input text box.
-* `3.
-Reordering token-terms (higher > lower) of the matrix by frequency.`
-* `4.
-Transforming the matrix into data frame with column names as strings and frequency.`
-* `5.
-Save them as unigram_test, bigram_test, trigram_test`
-* `6. fourgram_test and fivegram_test as N-garam data frame with 'Rda' file format.`

-These Rda data frames will be called by the algorithm for next word prediction.

 ## Building the language model
 In search of finding the right next-word-prediction model, I think Markov chain model in collaboration with Markov